Home | Chemistry | 18 Factors That Affect Solvent Extraction

 Feed Temperature

-Increased temperature enhances the diffusion rate of solutes into the solvent, but can also lead to undesirable side reactions or degradation of heat-sensitive compounds.
+Increased temperature enhances the diffusion rate of solutes into the solvent.
+However, it can also lead to undesirable side reactions or degradation of heat-sensitive compounds.
 Optimal temperature balance is crucial.

 Agitation